 Provides adult learners with information to become educated consumers of online higher education.

 Reports on tuition and mandatory fees at public institutions in the West, providing a state-by-state and institution-by-institution review of tuition changes for the current academic year, as well as those from one, five, and 10 years ago.

-Helps undergraduate students to study out of state in the West for less (150 percent of resident tuition) at some 145 institutions in 15 WICHE states.
+Helps undergraduate students to study out of state in the West for less (150 percent of resident tuition) at more than 150 institutions in the WICHE member states.